-Oakland Press 06/15/23
+Oakland Press 04/19/24

-theoaklandpress.com 06/15/23
+theoaklandpress.com 04/19/24

-Royal Oak Tribune 06/15/23
+Royal Oak Tribune 04/19/24

 CITY OF ROYAL OAK 30-DAY PUBLIC COMMENT PERIOD NOTICE

-Notice is hereby given that a draft copy of the City of Royal Oak's Community Development Block Grant (CDBG) FY223 Annual Action Plan is available for review and public comment.
-The draft plan is available at www.royaloakmi.gov or by calling 248-853-2800.
-A summary of the activities and funding levels is provided below.
-The documents available for review and comment are the FY223 Annual Action Plan and the FY223 CDBG Program.
-The city will take all reasonable steps to provide a copy to disabled persons and non-English speaking persons.
-Persons with disabilities can contact the City of Royal Oak at 248-853-2800 to request an accessible copy.
-Persons with disabilities can also contact Joseph Murphy, Director of Planning, 203 S Troy St, Royal Oak MI 48067 or electronically at jmurphy@royaloakmi.gov .
+Notice is hereby given that a draft copy of the City of Royal Oak's Community Development Block Grant (CDBG) PY2024 Annual Action Plan is available for review and public comment.
+The document will be available during a 30-day public comment period through May 20, 2024.
+A summary of the proposed activities and funding levels is provided below.
+The document is available for download on the City of Royal Oak's website at romi.gov/280/Application-Documents.
+The city will take all reasonable steps to provide a copy to disabled persons and English speaking persons.
+Written comments will be accepted by mail to the attention of Joseph M Murphy, Director of Planning, 203 S Troy St. Royal Oak MI 48067 or electronically at: joem@romi.gov

-CDBG activities for year ending 6/30/2024

-CDBG activities for year ending 6/30/2024

-funding level

-HOME - In-home supportive services

-LightHouse / SOS - homeless prevention & assistance

-2023 CDBG funds allocated to the following activities:

-housing rehabilitation program - owner rehabilitation assistance

-2023 CDBG funds allocated to the following activities:

-program administration including fair housing testing services

-impacts to the environment and energy efficiency

-total estimated program expenditures

-CDBG revenues

-revenue from local

-program income / residual rehab repayments

-2023 CDBG revenues

-total estimated program revenues

-City of Royal Oak

-Joseph M Murphy, Director of Planning
+City of Royal Oak Joseph M Murphy, Director of Planning

-VICKI ARSENALI
+VICKI ARSENIAULT

 NOTARY PUBLIC - STATE OF MICHIGAN

 COUNTY OF OAKLAND

-My Commission Expires May 11, 2026
+My Commission Expires May 11, 2024

 Acting in the County of